How to setup a mobile wallet and easily maximize your purchases

 Step 6.
-Verify the Card You Added
+Verify the card you added

 Once you’ve added your card’s information, you’ll need to verify it by getting a code through either text, email, or by calling the bank.

 Step 7.
-Add Another Card or Begin Using Samsung Pay
+Add another card or begin using Samsung Pay

-Now you can add another card or start using the app!
+Now you can add another card or start using the app.

 Step 8.
-Choose the Card You Want to Pay With
+Choose the card you want to pay with

 To use Samsung Pay, open the app, select “Wallet,” and then click “Payment cards.”

 Step 9.
-Pick a Card
+Pick a card

 Now you’ll see all the cards you’ve added to the app.
 Choose the one you want to pay with.

 Step 10.
-Enter Your PIN or Fingerprint
+Enter your PIN or fingerprint

-You’ll see instructions along the bottom to either enter your PIN or hold you finger over the Home Key for a fingerprint scan.
+Now you can see the last four digits of your actual card number and you can see the last four digits of the digital card token the app has generated.
+You’ll see instructions along the bottom to either enter your PIN or hold you finger over the Home key for a fingerprint scan.
 The security options you have will depend on which ones you set up earlier.

 Step 12.
-Pay for Your Purchase
+Pay for your purchase

-Now you can hold your phone close to the card reader to pay for your purchase!
+Now you can hold your phone close to the card reader to pay for your purchase.

-With mobile wallets like Samsung Pay, Google Pay, Apple Pay, and Chase Pay, you can digitally store your cards’ information and pay with your phone!
-So it’s easier to get the most out of your credit cards’ bonus categories!
+Not having the right credit card in your wallet when you want it is quickly becoming a thing of the past.
+With mobile wallets like Samsung Pay, Google Pay and Apple Pay, you can digitally store your cards’ information and pay with your phone.
+So it’s easier to get the most out of your credit cards’ bonus categories.

 And some cards, like the US Bank Altitude Reserve card, even offer bonuses on mobile wallet purchases.
-Mobile payment apps may not be accepted at every store.
-But they are being accepted at more and more locations everyday!
+Mobile payment apps may not be accepted at every store, but they are being accepted at more and more locations everyday.